 Bratislava is the capital of Slovakia and has always been a country at the top of my bucket list.
 I was headquartered in Budapest, Hungary for two months and as such, I have quick and easy access to both Western and Eastern European excursions.
-The train ride from Budapest to Bratislava is only 4.5-hours and my research says it’s a small city compared to Budapest.
+The train ride from Budapest to Bratislava is only 4.5-hours, and my research says it’s a small city compared to Budapest.

 A Background On Bratislava, Slovakia

 I know little about Slovakia so looking for things to do and see in Bratislava required a little research.
-From what I know, in the early 90s, there used to be a nation called Czechoslovakia and that it split to form what is now two independent nations The Czech Republic and Slovakia.
+From what I understand, in the early 90s, there used to be a nation called Czechoslovakia and that it split to form what is now two independent nations The Czech Republic and Slovakia.

 At the beginning of the 21st Century, a construction boom has spawned new public structures.
 One notable edifice is the Most Apollo (Apollo Bridge), which stands in contrast to its 20th counterpart, the Novy Most.
 The New Slovak National Theater, another notable building, was constructed near the Danube.
 Other private real estates, as well as modern shopping malls, have started construction around the time Slovakia joined the European Union in 2004.

 The Danube river, which seems to be the base for most Eastern European capitals like Vienna and Budapest is also the base for Bratislava.
 Its water is murky and brown with dirt, not blue like in an opera song or pages in a poem or even the title of this article.